pepaproch/rates/README.md

     - **Description:** Returns the comparison rate for the specified currency pair.

 ## API Documentation
-API documentation is available at `/doc`.
+API documentation and SwaggerUi is available at `/doc`.

 ## License
 This project is licensed under the MIT License.